What is Ethereum? Complete Guide 2026 for Beginners

 - Network state: balances, contract data

-A new block is created every 12 seconds approximately (versus 10 minutes for Bitcoin), making Ethereum much faster for transactions.
+A new block is created every 12 seconds approximately (vs. 10 minutes for Bitcoin), making Ethereum much faster for transactions.

 ETH: Ethereum’s Currency